Composting 101: How to Put Kitchen and Yard Waste to Work in Your Garden

-The best gardeners know that compost is better than fertilizer, when it comes to providing a nutrient-rich growing environment for plants.
+The best gardeners know the simple truth about compost: It’s better than fertilizer when it comes to providing a nutrient-rich growing environment for plants.
 Composting is easy and inexpensive, and anyone can do it.
-But for the best compost and composting experience, you need to put the best ingredients into your bin or pile.
-Here’s a quick list of what you should and should not compost, and why.
+But for the best compost and composting experience, you need to include the right ingredients and choose the right composting system.
+Here’s a quick Composting 101 overview to help you get started.

 You SHOULD compost: